Introduction to Merge Queue

 Step 1: PR Passes CI

 Section titled Step 1: PR Passes CIThe developer made their changes on their feature branches.
-They’ve pushed their changes, and their pull request have successfully passed all CI checks.
+They’ve pushed their changes, and their pull request has successfully passed all CI checks.
 The CI pipeline has validated that their changes are compatible with the main branch, and everything seems ready to merge.

 Step 2: Main Branch Gets a New Commit